Adoni-Bezek: Comparison with Adonizedek

 According to Coggins, he is probably the same person as Adonizedek mentioned in Joshua 10 who flourished c.
 1200 BC.
 While some scholars think that the story of Adoni-bezek is a variation on the story of Adonizedek, James Martin argues that the stories are "so dissimilar" that the Adoni-Bezek narrative is most likely not "simply a variant" of the Adonizedek narrative.
 According to Joshua 10, Adonizedek was captured after taking refuge with four other rulers in a cave and put to death in the course of Joshua's campaign in Canaan.
 Adonibezek, on the other hand, was captured, in a campaign following Joshua's death, in his city (Judges 1).

-His name is missing from the list of thirty-one city kings in Joshua 12:9-24, although he had subjugated seventy other kings in the Judge's account.
+His name is missing from the list of thirty-one city kings in Joshua 12:9-24, although he had subjugated seventy other kings in the Judges account.
 It has been argued that the latter figure may not be literally true: The Temple Dictionary of the Bible (1910) stated: '"This [70] is a round number, meaning 'many'".